 The new garden well will make the villagers more productive, as they will be relieved of the need to carry water from long distances.
-This will result in at a great savings of time and energy, which can be utilized to much greater advantage.
+This will result in a great savings of time and energy, which can be utilized to a much greater advantage.

 This garden well project follows up on a similar project undertaken and completed in another community by Kasey.
 It exemplifies our premise that successful projects should be replicated for maximum benefit.

 Dollar Amount of Project

 $0.00 – This project has now been fully funded through the generosity of Benjamin Clark, South Portland, ME, with the help of friends and family of Pendexter.

 We encourage others to continue to donate using the Donate button below, and we will notify Peace Corps Volunteer Kasey Pendexter of your donation.
 Additional funds will be used to fund the next project by Kasey and/or those of her counterpart PCVs in The Gambia.